Up at the Villa (film): Reception

-The film received mixed to negative reviews from critics.
-As of May 2025, the film holds a 46% approval rating on Rotten Tomatoes, based on 59 reviews with an average rating of 5.24/10.
+The film received mixed reviews from critics.
+As of May 2025, the film holds a 45% approval rating on Rotten Tomatoes, based on 60 reviews with an average rating of 5.24/10.
 The website's critics consensus reads: "A poor script and an aimless plot keep this film from engaging the audience."

-A.O Scott of The New York Times called it "...a sluggish, literal-minded exercise in vulgar prestige-mongering that flatters itself that it is a contribution to culture."
+A.O.
+Scott of The New York Times called it "...a sluggish, literal-minded exercise in vulgar prestige-mongering that flatters itself that it is a contribution to culture."